g0di/fastapi-problem-details/README.md

   "type":"about:blank",
   "title":"Service Unavailable",
   "status":503,
-  "detail":"One or several internal services are not working properly","service_1":"down", "service_2":"up"
+  "detail":"One or several internal services are not working properly", "service_1":"down",
+  "service_2":"up"
 }
 ```